Body Dreams

 Why can't I run in dreams?

 Running represents the capacity for urgent action or escape.
-When your legs won't work, the dream stages a situation requiring action that your system has disabled — leaving, escaping, responding to urgency.
+When your legs won't work, the dream stages a situation requiring action that your system has disabled.
 The question is what you need to leave or reach, and what has made your system disable that function.

 Why can't I scream in dreams?